For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 The descendants of the Hall family in Kansas City, they probably started all this.

-Then the Russell Stover people are all from Kansas City, by the way.
+Then the Russell Stouver people, they're all from Kansas City, by the way.

 What is romantic about acting romantic on Valentine's Day when you are supposed to?

-What in the what in a what what it the I mean I what what is I don't under I'm plenty romantic when the mood strikes me, but I'm not gonna sit here and have my mood dictated by what I'm obligated to do because it's Valentine's Day.
+I mean, what is, I don't understand, I'm plenty romantic when the mood strikes me, but I'm not going to sit here and have my mood dictated by what I'm obligated to do because it's Valentine's Day.

 Look at this.

-We got a we got however many single people in this country are gonna be in the fits of depression tonight simply because well well, Snerdley won't and I won't be.
+However many single people in this country are going to be in the fits of depression tonight simply because, well, well, Snerdley won't, I won't be.

-Uh, but there's not going to be any reference to Valentine's Day, I'm telling you.
+But there's not going to be any reference to Valentine's Day.

 I told them to get that out of the way before they show up.